-- issue <Issuer Domain Name> [; <tag=value> ]\ : The issue property entry authorizes the holder of the domain name <Issuer Domain Name> or a party acting under the explicit authority of the holder of that domain name to issue certificates for the domain in which the property is published. - iodef <URL> : Specifies a URL to which an issuer MAY report certificate issue requests that are inconsistent with the issuer's Certification Practices or Certificate Policy, or that a certificate evaluator may use to report observation of a possible policy violation.
+issue <Issuer Domain Name> [; <tag=value>] : The issue property entry authorizes the holder of the domain name <Issuer Domain Name> or a party acting under the explicit authority of the holder of that domain name to issue certificates for the domain in which the property is published.

+iodef <URL> : Specifies a URL to which an issuer MAY report certificate issue requests that are inconsistent with the issuer's Certification Practices or Certificate Policy, or that a certificate evaluator may use to report observation of a possible policy violation.
 The IODEF format is used [RFC5070].

-The following example informs CAs that certificates MUST NOT be issued except by the holder of the domain name 'ca.example.net' or an authorized agent thereof.
-Since the policy is published at the Public Delegation Point, the policy applies to all subordinate domains under example.com.
+The following example is a DNS zone file (see [RFC1035]) that informs CAs that certificates are not to be issued except by the holder of the domain name 'ca.example.net' or an authorized agent thereof.
+This policy applies to all subordinate domains under example.com.

-\$ORIGIN example.com .
 CAA 0 issue "ca.example.net"

 If the domain name holder specifies one or more iodef properties, a certificate issuer MAY report invalid certificate requests to that address.
-In the following example the domain name holder specifies that reports MAY be made by means of email with the IODEF data as an attachment, a Web service [RFC6546] or both:
+In the following example the domain name holder specifies that reports may be made by means of email with the IODEF data as an attachment, a Web service [RFC6546] or both: